RegalFrog/Datavis_BiBc2022/README.md

 # Jitterplot of weight of chickens measured over time.
-Colors indicate different color types of the chickens.
+Colors indicate different color types of the chickens, for red datapoints the type is undermined.
 Shapes indicate sex of the chickens.